Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 Motiva: premium positioning with traceability built in

-Motiva is the youngest brand on this list — Establishment Labs is a Costa Rica company that brought its first cosmetic implants to market a little over a decade ago — and the one that usually sits at the top of an Indian cost quote.
+Motiva is the youngest brand on this list — Establishment Labs is a Costa Rica company that brought its first cosmetic implants to market in 2010, and it is the one that usually sits at the top of an Indian cost quote.
+It is also the most recent to clear the FDA: SmoothSilk Round and Ergonomix were approved in September 2024 for augmentation and revision in women aged 22 and over, the first new silicone gel breast implant to win US premarket approval in over a decade.

 Q-Inside Safety Technology.
 A radio-frequency microtransponder is embedded in each implant.
-A hand-held scanner at the clinic reads it and returns the implant’s unique ID, model, and serial number without imaging — practical when you change surgeons years later or lose the implant card.
+A hand-held scanner at the clinic reads it and returns the implant’s unique ID, model, and serial number without imaging, which is practical when you change surgeons years later or lose the implant card.

 Where Motiva tends to fit in India.
-Upper end of the ₹1,50,000–₹2,00,000 procedure band at my clinic.
-Patients with thin upper-pole tissue (pinch under 2 cm) do well with the SmoothSilk shell and a higher cohesivity gel — rippling at the implant edge is reduced.
-The microtransponder is genuinely useful for patients who travel or may relocate.
+Typically the priciest of the four on a quote: it pushes a case above the ₹1.6 lakh most primary augmentations land near, toward the upper part of the ₹1.4–2.25 lakh band.
+Patients with thin upper-pole tissue (pinch under 2 cm) do well with the SmoothSilk shell and a higher cohesivity gel.
+A higher-fill, higher-cohesivity device makes rippling at the implant edge less noticeable, though it cannot be ruled out in very thin tissue.
+The microtransponder is genuinely useful for patients who travel or may relocate, a real consideration for NRI and out-of-station patients planning a single surgical trip to Gurgaon.

 Mentor: the FDA-track-record workhorse